odewahn/jdboston16/schedule.md

 We're looking forward to having you in Boston next week for JupyterDays Boston!
-Here are the key details about the event.
-Please review them carefully and send any questions or concerns to odewahn@oreilly.com.
+This email, which I've also posted this at https://github.com/odewahn/jdboston16/blob/master/schedule.md, has the key details about the event.
+Here's the tl;dr:

+Who: You!
+And all your awesome co-presenters

+What: Your presentation!
+See the schedule section for your time, and send a pull request or just send me a link to your posted presentation by Monday, March 14th

+When: March 17-18 from 9:00-5:30

+Where: Wasserstein Hall at Harvard Law School (https://goo.gl/maps/K1ziSzLsmY32)

+How: See the Code of Conduct (https://github.com/odewahn/jdboston16/blob/master/code_of_conduct.md)

+Please send any questions to odewahn@oreilly.com and cerdmann@cfa.harvard.edu.
+We're looking forward to seeing you next week!

+Andrew & Chris

+Full details below:

 # Dates